 OK, maybe Uncle Walt didn’t actually build this Carousel, but it was his idea.
 He loved taking his daughters to ride the merry go round at Griffin Park in LA.
 He had one installed at Disneyland, and like everything else at Disney World, Uncle Walt had a bigger one built here.

-The Carousel is located right behind Cinderella Castle and in the new Enchanted Forest part of Fantasyland.
+The Carousel is located right behind Cinderella Castle and in Fantasyland.

 This beautiful ride was originally built in 1917.
 Uncle Walt and the boys bought it in 1967 from Olympic Park in Maplewood, NJ when the park closed.
 They took it and rebuilt the entire ride.

 There are 18 scenes from the Cinderella story that are hand painted on the wooden canopy above the horses.
 The Disney music was added when the ride was rebuilt.

 A while back, the carousel had a name change.
 It changed from Cinderella’s Golden Carousel to Prince Charming’s Regal Carousel.
 The new story is the a bit confusing, but after the royal wedding, peace reigned in the land and the Prince had time to take up jousting.
 He built a special jousting training device where all the royal subjects could come and take a ride on one of the horses.

 - Each of the 90 horses was hand carved and painted by hand.
 Every horse is unique.
 They have their own shape and coloring.
 A number is painted close to the bridle.

 - There are 18 rows of horses with 5 horses per row.

 - Cinderella and Prince Charming have their own horses.
 Cinderella’s is in the second line of horses.
 (It’s number 37.)
 It has a gold ribbon in it’s tail.
 The one next to it is Prince Charming’s.